cimentadaj/ml_socsci/01_ml_framework.md

 ## A different way of thinking

 The first question we want to ask ourselves is, what is machine learning?
 Machine Learning bears indeed a fancy name which brings to mind thoughts related to artificial intelligence and robots.
 However, as you'll see throughout the course, most terms and models used in machine learning are actually what we know as **statistical models**.
 The overaching difference in the definition of machine learning and social statistics is not the models or new strategies for analyzing data.
 It is the main objective of the analysis.
-What is Machine Learning after all?
+What is machine learning after all?

 > Using statistical methods to learn the data enough to be able to predict it accurately on new data

 That sounds somewhat familiar to us social scientists.
 Perhaps our goal is not to predict our data but it is certainly to **learn it** and **understand it**.
 In particular, social scientists are interested in figuring out if our theoretical description of a problem fits the data we have collected or have at hand.
 We do that by carefully building a model that explains the problem really well such that we can extrapolate an explanation for the problem from the data.
 Our gold standard to check whether we did a good job is to collect the exact same data again and see if our final models replicates.
 How does this differ from the way of thinking of machine learning practitioners?
-The main objective in a machine learning problem is accurate predictions; that is, regardless of how well they **understand** a problem, they want to learn the data well enough to predict it well.
+The main objective in a machine learning problem is accurate predictions; that is, regardless of how well they **understand** a problem, they want to learn the data enough to predict it well.
 Prediction problems are usually concerned with **building and tweaking** a model that predicts a dependent variable accurately on your data, such that when **new data** arrives, the model can predict it just as accurately.
 This does not mean that machine learning practitioners don't have domain-specific knowledge of what they're trying to predict (they have to select variables to include in a model just as we do).
 However, 'parsimonious models' (that is, simple and interpretable models) are not something they're limited to (in contrast, social scientists hardly experiment with non-interpretable models).
 They might use models which contain up to hundreds of variables if that increases predictive accuracy.
+Although that might sound counter-intuitive to social scientists, more and more ground is being gained by this type of thinking in the social sciences [@watts2014; @yarkoni2017].

 The difference between how we both approach research questions is the problem of inference versus prediction [@breiman2001].
 That is the fundamental difference between the approach used by social scientists and practitioners of machine learning.
 However, for having such drastic differences in our objective, we share a lot of common strategies.
 For example, here's the typical workflow of a social scientist: